michael2012z/BitBible/markdown/RNKJV/files/Matt.md

 1. When he was come down from the mountain, great multitudes followed him.

-2. And, behold, there came a leper and worshipped him, saying, My masterHebrew אדני, if thou wilt, thou canst make me clean.
+2. And, behold, there came a leper and worshipped him, saying, My master

 3. And Yahushua put forth his hand, and touched him, saying, I will; be thou clean.
 And immediately his leprosy was cleansed.